UML diagram in React Diagram component

 UML Activity diagram Shapes

-To create a UmlActivity, define the type as “UmlActivity” and the list of built-in shapes as demonstrated as follows and it should be set in the “shape” property.
+To create a UmlActivity, define the type as “UmlActivity” and set the list of built-in shapes in the shape property as demonstrated below.

 Shape Image